 Private Investigator Salary Information for The District of Columbia*

-According to May 2020 BLS stats, the average median salary for private investigators in Washington D.C. was $63,170 – a good $10,000 more than the national median.
+According to May 2023 BLS stats, the median salary for private investigators in Washington D.C. is $60,690 – a good $10,000 more than the national median.
 PIs who’ve managed to build an impressive resume of success stories in the profession often have more cases coming their way than they can handle, and earn even more.
-The best PIs in the District, the ones earning in the top 10% here, make an average of about $99,380.
+The best PIs in the District, the ones earning in the top 10% here, earn upwards of $81,740.

 To qualify for PI licensure in Washington, you’ll need to be a resident of D.C., and pass an FBI background check.
 PIs here can carry a firearm, provided they meet the additional requirements of the Metropolitan Police Department.